Collapse of turbulence in optimised curved pipe flow: Introduction

-As energy consumption and pumping power have long been of major concern, the focus of many earlier studies was the quantification of the friction factor and pressure loss.
-Ito \cite{Ito1959} made fundamental contributions by providing widely used empirical correlations for the friction factor and the bend loss coefficient in smooth bent pipes as functions of Reynolds number and curvature.
-Sreenivasan and Strykowski \cite{Sreenivasan1983} then provided experimental evidence that curvature can stabilize turbulence in helically coiled pipes and even induce relaminarization at moderate Reynolds numbers.
-More recently, Kühnen et al.~\cite{Kuehnen2015} confirmed Sreenivasan's conclusion that a fully turbulent flow may be relaminarized due to curvature effects.
-Cioncolini and Santini \cite{Cioncolini2006} studied a wide range of non-dimensional curvatures ($\gamma = D/(2R_c) \simeq 0.0027-0.145$) and Reynolds numbers ($\mathrm{Re_D}=U_BD/\nu\approx 10^{3}-6.3\times10^{4}$) and found that, outside of the transitional region, their data were generally in agreement with Ito’s correlations.
-Here, $R_c$ denotes the centerline's radius of curvature, $D$ is the pipe diameter, and $U_B$ represents the bulk velocity.
-However, for coils with curvature of $\gamma \simeq 0.01\text{–}0.03$, they reported a \enquote{depression} region in the friction–factor profile within which the curved–pipe friction factor is not necessarily higher than that of a straight pipe at the same Reynolds number (i.e.\ \enquote{substraight} behavior).
-Using direct numerical simulations (DNSs) at $\gamma = 0.01$, Noorani et al.~\cite{Noorani2013_IJHFF} also found a substraight regime at $\mathrm{Re_D}=5300$.
-Noorani and Schlatter~\cite{Noorani2015_PoF} subsequently discovered a regime \enquote{sublaminar} near $\mathrm{Re_D} \approx 3400$ in long, mildly curved pipes ($\gamma = 0.01$), in which the mean drag was up to 8\% below the laminar correlation.
-Furthermore, they observed that strong curvature ($\gamma = 0.1$) partially relaminarizes the flow near the inner wall.
+As energy consumption and pumping power have long been of major concern, the focus of many earlier studies was the quantification of the friction factor and pressure loss. \cite{Ito1959, Ito1960} made fundamental contributions by providing widely used empirical correlations for the friction factor and the bend loss coefficient in smooth bent pipes as functions of Reynolds number and curvature. \cite{Sreenivasan1983} then provided experimental evidence that curvature can stabilise turbulence in helically coiled pipes and even induce relaminarisation at moderate Reynolds numbers.
+More recently, \cite{Kuehnen2015} confirmed Sreenivasan's conclusion that a fully turbulent flow may be relaminarised due to curvature effects. \cite{Cioncolini2006} studied a wide range of non-dimensional curvatures ($\gamma = D/(2R_c) \simeq 0.0027-0.145$) and Reynolds numbers ($\mathrm{Re_D}=U_BD/\nu\approx 10^{3}-6.3\times10^{4}$) and found that, outside of the transitional region, their data were generally in agreement with Ito’s correlations.
+Here, $R_c$ denotes the centreline's radius of curvature, $D$ is the pipe diameter, and $U_B$ represents the bulk velocity.
+However, for coils with curvature of $\gamma \simeq 0.01\text{–}0.03$, they reported a \enquote{depression} region in the friction–factor profile within which the curved–pipe friction factor is not necessarily higher than that of a straight pipe at the same Reynolds number (i.e.,\ \enquote{substraight} behaviour).
+Using direct numerical simulations (DNSs) at $\gamma = 0.01$, \cite{Noorani2013_IJHFF} also found a substraight regime at $\mathrm{Re_D}=5300$. \cite{Noorani2015_PoF} subsequently discovered a regime \enquote{sublaminar} near $\mathrm{Re_D} \approx 3400$ in long, mildly curved pipes ($\gamma = 0.01$), in which the mean drag was up to 8\% below the laminar correlation.
+Furthermore, they observed that strong curvature ($\gamma = 0.1$) partially relaminarises the flow near the inner wall.